- PFAS are a group of artificial chemicals with known toxicity to the human body.

 Interestingly, the chemicals were more common in sparkling waters than still.
-Researchers suspect this be due to the carbonation process, or tied to high levels of PFAS in the source water.
+Researchers suspect this is tied to the carbonation process, or high levels of PFAS in the source water.

 Sparkling Water Brands That Contain High Levels of PFAs

-None of these sparkling water brands exceeded the suggested PFA levels currently recommended by the EPA but they did contain trace labels of PFAS above one ppt, according to the Consumer Reposts study (3).
+We can’t control the PFAS on grocery store shelves, but we can control the ones we choose to consume.
+None of these sparkling water brands exceeded the suggested PFA levels currently recommended by the EPA, but they did contain trace labels of PFAS above one ppt, according to the Consumer Reports study (8).

-- Canada Dry Sparkling Seltzer Water (1.24 ppt)
+- Canada Dry Sparkling Seltzer Water PFAS (1.24 ppt)